treasure-data/omnibus-td-agent/README.md

 ### Build

 At first, you should download dependent gems using downloder.
-This is for avoding broken gem download and reduce the build time on Vagrant.
+This is for avoding broken gem download and reduce the build time by avoiding internet access.

 ```shell
 $ bin/gem_downloader core_gems.rb